tokhi/androidTechTalkPresentation/Part2.md

 }

 ```
-If you run the project and type your name in the text field then you see a toast message as below:
+If you run the project and type your name in the text field then you see a toast message